VeriDocGlobal Price Reaches $0.0004 on Major Exchanges (VDG)

 According to CryptoCompare, “VeriDoc Global aims to help governments and businesses all around the world to eliminate document forgeries and counterfeits.
 Its mission is to provide peace of mind to the document producer by ensuring that the document they created cannot be tampered with and remains how they intended it to be.
 VeriDoc Global aims to do this by providing cutting edge verification solutions using QR codes and blockchain technology. “

-It is usually not currently possible to buy alternative cryptocurrencies such as VeriDocGlobal directly using US dollars.
-Investors seeking to acquire VeriDocGlobal should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy VeriDocGlobal using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as VeriDocGlobal directly using U.S. dollars.
+Investors seeking to trade VeriDocGlobal should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase VeriDocGlobal using one of the exchanges listed above.

 Receive News & Updates for VeriDocGlobal Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VeriDocGlobal and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.